beverm2391/teenyarray/docs/design.md

 - same elementwise operations as `tarray`
   - these aren't performed on the arrayscalar object itself, but the underlying data
 - make sure to handle ops between this and tarray (broadcasting could be tricky here)

+# Secondary Abstractions
+not exactly sure what I'll need yet

+## `Allocator`
+For memory allocation

+## `Iterator`
+For multidimensional iteration - figure out how NumPy handles this see the beautiful code chapter on NumPy
+This will be interesting because just like slicing/indexing, you need to operate on a contiguous buffer